Adopt a dolphin today and support Oceanic Society's global ocean conservation programs.

 Age class: Adult

 Sawfin is a long-term resident of Turneffe Atoll and one of our most commonly sighted dolphins.
-She is often seen raising a calf.
+She has often been seen raising a calf.
 On average, adult female dolphins give birth to a single calf once every four years.
-We often find Sawfin foraging and resting in the lush seagrass meadows of Harry Jones Cut to the west of Blackbird Caye, typically in the company of her daughter, Chance.
+We have often found Sawfin foraging and resting in the lush seagrass meadows of Harry Jones Cut to the west of Blackbird Caye, often in the company of her daughter, Chance.

 Nickname: Jules